Renfrewshire Council

 Renfrewshire Appointment Boards

-The remit of this Board is to consider applications for the post and short leet candidates, to interview candidates and select the successful candidate.
+The following shall comprise the areas of responsibility of the Appointment Board to be established for vacant posts at Chief Executive, Director and Head of Service level: 1.
+To consider applications for the post and short leet candidates.
+2. To interview candidates and select the successful candidate.

 Renfrewshire Information Bulletin